SpeccyX - ZX Spectrum Next Handheld

 All Done

-For the 3D printing I initially used my trusty Makerbot Replicator 2 to create the initial prototype cases.
-This enabled me to quickly make changes until the design had evolved into something that would both work and all fit together at the end.
+For the 3D printing, I initially used my trusty Makerbot Replicator 2 to create the initial prototype cases.
+This enabled me to quickly make changes until the design evolved into something that would both work and all fit together at the end.
 The final printed plastic parts are done using Shapeways Premium Versatile Plastic service.
-I have used Shapeways for many years and they always do a great, high quality job for a reasonable price.
+I have used Shapeways for many years, and they always do a great, high-quality job for a reasonable price.

 The finished Handheld Spectrum Next Prototype